-“We needed to step things up,” says Shuk’s general manager Scott Furness.
-“And we’ve made considerable investment to do so.
+Shuk realises they had to step things up, and they have made considerable investment to do so.
 The purchase of a new machine raises the bar for Shuk and our business partners and customers.
 This is a game changer for us.”

 Shuk has definitely flexed its muscles and added plenty of beef to what it can offer through the purchase and soon installation of its new Atom FlashCut Flex 3015 S knife cutting system.
 In the production of gaskets, he says they are now in a whole new world in terms of their South Island operation.

-Scott says the new machine will take pride of place in Shuk’s Wigram facility in Christchurch in January, and that it’s been a personal project of operation manager Mike Bint.
+The new machine will take pride of place in Shuk’s Wigram facility in Christchurch in January, and that it’s been a personal project of national manager Mike Bint.
 Mr Bint has some 30 years’ experience in the engineering and gasket industry and this knowledge leaves him in no doubt what it will do for the company.